 The cover of the cd depicts a Warhol Cow silkscreen with bullet holes.
 The inside of the gatefold card cover shows a large Silver Elvis, with the face cut out.
 When you turn the cd around inside the cardboard wallet, each of the four heads of the participating artists can appear as the shooter.

 How To Kill The DJ (part two) is a French compilation album from 2004, with tracks compiled and mixed by the Glaswegian dj’s JD Twitch and JD Wilkes.
 The two producers are pictured on the cover in the macho Elvis pose, wearing headphones at their belts.
 A nice poster is included, with multiple serial Twitches and Wilkeses.
 There is also a bullethole, apparently the bullet went through the inside cover and the two cd’s.
 Nicely done!

 Last photo isn’t of a record cover.
-Two years ago the so called Tetris challenge was all over the internet: firefighters, military, paramedics, newscrews… from all over the world showing their gear laid out on the ground in a geometrical way, with themselves lying in between, and then an aireal picture was taken.
+In the Fall of 2019 the so called Tetris challenge was all over the internet: firefighters, military, paramedics, newscrews… from all over the world showing their gear laid out on the ground in a geometrical way, with themselves lying in between, and then an aireal picture was taken.
 So the end result looked like the screen of a computer game.
 Picture below was the offering of the Ludwig Múzeum in Budapest, Hungary on their Facebook page.
 The museum personnel is lying on the floor, around an original 1963 Single Elvis they have in their collection.
-Easily a couple of million dollars, lying on the floor there!
+Easily a couple of million dollars worth, this painting!